 The freezer helps keep your herbs more potent and not hard or crunchy.
 However, the leaves often discolor, get mushy, and you can only store them for a few months before you need to worry about freezer burn.

 Drying oregano gets you a longer shelf life (6-12 months at a minimum), saves you space because of the loss of volume, and maintains the green color of the leaves.
+However, drying does lose some potency, and of course you’ll need to rehydrate during cooking (no one wants to crunch on hard leaves).

 I personally feel it’s better to dry oregano versus freezing, simply because I believe it produces a nicer-looking finished product that keeps longer.
 No judgment here, though, if you want to freeze yours instead!